Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VUe1w6nSdko.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any plans for Elevators?
 https://www.youtube.com/watch?v=VUe1w6nSdko
-This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Lifts for my factory?](./yt-k3lN97uKPgw.md) [https://www.youtube.com/watch?v=k3lN97uKPgw](https://www.youtube.com/watch?v=k3lN97uKPgw)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Does the game have Elevators?](./yt-6PUy-KYqQVQ.md) [https://www.youtube.com/watch?v=6PUy-KYqQVQ](https://www.youtube.com/watch?v=6PUy-KYqQVQ)

 ### Topics